 Open woundsNever healBleedingI sense no painFesteringOver and over againDroolingThe bell has rungWhat have I saidWhat have I doneUnconsciousTo the actNot realizing untilAfter the factEverything evilBecomes sereneDrilled in my headWhat does it mean

-Scoring your torture scene with a song about behaviorial conditioning by a band named after the father of projective psychology (you can listen here) speaks volumes about the filmmakers' attention to detail, and their interest in making a point without making it directly.
+Scoring your torture scene with a song about behaviorial conditioning by a band named after the father of projective psychology speaks volumes about the attention to detail here, and the filmmakers' interest in making a point without making it directly.
 But unless you know the song (I didn't, Motherboard video editor Chris O'Coin tipped me off), its message of unconcious evil gets buried inside the scene.
 Otherwise, it's just very loud noise, just another part of the torture process, another part of the war and the debate that never seems to end.

 The music fades, and you see the sweaty interrogator's patience wax and wane as he stares down the bad guy in this anonymous room, and points at the little box he promises to stuff him into ("When you lie to me, I hurt you," he says), and you think about the lengths that the U.S. government went to also, in far-flung places with thousands and thousands of people working in secret, at costs that will never fully be calculated, in order to protect Americans from more terrorism.
 You see the frustrated search crash up against bureaucracy and dead leads and and suicide bombers.
 And the CIA heavies in ski masks move in to hold the detainee down and make him think he's drowning.

 "We tried to capture the history the best we could in the context of the drama," screenwriter Mark Boal said recently.
 "But hopefully [also] capture this moment in American life and make something, because it's such a heavy topic in a way and hopefully stands up to the test of time.
 So, five or 10 years from now they could look back on this and say, 'Hey, they more or less got this right.'"